kirankunigiri/slacky/README.md

 ### 🧪 Tests

-This project uses e2e tests with Playwright
+This project uses e2e tests with Playwright.
+Tests run once a week through GitHub actions to ensure there haven't been any UI changes to Slack that break the extension.
 - Playwright doesn't support browser extension testing for Firefox/Safari, so only chrome is tested
 - Each feature has its own test
 - Tests are unreliable because Slack just may not load sometimes or cause issues with tests.
 This project's playwright config allows for 2 retries, which is reliable enough to verify if the tests actually work.
 Tests may be marked as flaky but it's expected.
-- Tests run once a week through GitHub actions to ensure there haven't been any UI changes to Slack that break the extension.

 Running tests locally
 - To run tests, setup your env file with the required variables in `tests/test-env.ts`.
 You need to create a Slack channel, and create a new channel for each test so they can run in parallel - see the test file for the naming scheme